 - Share income – eg dividend, profit/loss from shares.

-Deductions are either included in computing the net income of the above categories or categorized as general deductions when computing the taxable income.
+Deductions are either included in computing the net income of the above categories or categorised as general deductions when computing the taxable income.

-The tax rates for non-residents subject to limited tax liability are similar to the tax rates mentioned above and depends on the level of personal income.
+The tax rates for non-residents subject to limited tax liability are identical to a tax of 35-42% depending on the precise income.

 Contributions to Danish social security (ATP), and to Danish pension schemes are deductible from the personal income as well as certain business expenses.
-However, deduction for payment to Danish pension schemes can only be made up to DKK57,200/Euro 7,654 (2020).
+However, deduction for payment to Danish pension schemes can only be made up to DKK59,200/EUR 7.959 in 2022.
 Premiums to life insurances are however unlimited.

 Interest expenses are deductible as negative capital income.